 · Criminal Activity

 The Residential Assessments were quite a good idea initially, however, problems often occurred when a number of families descended upon a single residence.
-As highlighted above these couples and their respective children were being assessed for a reason and often cultural differences and personal interactions within the Residential Assessment property created additional problems and situations for the Social Workers to deal with.
+As highlighted above these couples and their respective children were being assessed for a reason.
+Often cultural differences and personal interactions within the Residential Assessment property created additional problems and situations for the Social Workers to deal with.

 As you can imagine the assessments weren’t always a huge success and after working in the environment for some years, the CF Social Work team decided that there had to be a better way forward.

-Based on this experience the Reverse Residential Assessment was born; as they say, ‘necessity is the mother of invention’.
+Based on this experience the Reverse Residential Assessment was born; ‘necessity is the mother of invention’.